codefresh-io/onprem/backup/README.md

 # Backup Codefresh on-premises

+Codefresh on-premises backup can be done either with a Codefresh pipeline or with a K8 CronJob.
+To save the state of an on-prem installation, it is needed to backup 3 databases - mongo, consul and redis.
+It is It is strongly advised to run at least **one test restore** on a separate clean Codefresh installation before leaving the backups running.

 ## Backup using pipeline

-Codefresh on-prem backup can be done using Codefresh pipeline and the archive can be uploaded to a storage of your choice.
+The backup pipeline provides automation to save the Codefresh on-prem installation state to a tarball and upload it to a storage of your choice.
 Currently pipelines for S3 and Azure Blob Storage are available.

 To enable Codefresh backups: